Triara/microservice-template-node/readme.md

 `npm run server`

-To run tests and check everything is ok
+To run unit tests and check everything is ok

 `npm run mocha`

+And to run acceptance tests

+`npm run cucumber`

 ## How to add new routes to server